xwenn/Project8_TrainlyIO/README.md

       You will see the certifications of all the completed courses, listing the course name, instructor, date and time of completion.

-      (10) Enter 10 if you want to return to the Main Menu.
+      (10) Enter p if you want to return to the Main Menu.

-      (11) Enter 11 if you want to quit the program.
+      (11) Enter q if you want to quit the program.

 2. Enter '2'